orioledb/orioledb/README.md

 shared_preload_libraries = 'orioledb.so'
 ```

+## Setup

-And also run the following SQL-query on the database.
+Run the following SQL query on the database to enable the OrioleDB engine.

 ```sql
 CREATE EXTENSION orioledb;